Qovery/Torii/README.md

 # Qovery Portal

-Qovery Portal is a simple, powerful and extensible open-source Internal Developer Portal where developers can find all the tools and services they need to build, deploy, and manage their applications.
+Torii is a simple, powerful and extensible open-source Internal Developer Portal where developers can find all the tools and services they need to build, deploy, and manage their applications.

-Qovery Portal focus on three principles:
+Torii focus on three principles:

 - **Easily configurable**: Platform Engineers can easily define a catalog of tools and services available to developers.
 They can also define a scorecard and a workflow for each tool and service.
 - **Easily usable**: Developers can easily find and use the tools and services they need to build, deploy, and manage their applications via a simple web interface.
-- **Easily extensible**: Platform Engineers can easily extend Qovery Portal by adding new tools and services to the catalog.
+- **Easily extensible**: Platform Engineers can easily extend Torii by adding new tools and services to the catalog.

 That's it!

-> ⚠️ Qovery Portal is in active development and not ready for production yet.
+> ⚠️ Torii is in active development and not ready for production yet.

 ## Concepts

 ### Catalog Service

-The Catalog Service is the core of Qovery Portal.
+The Catalog Service is the core of Torii.
 It allows Platform Engineers to define a catalog of tools and services that developers can use to build, deploy, and manage their applications.

 The Catalog Service is a simple YAML file that contains the list of tools and services available to developers.
 It also contains the list of